FREQUENTLY ASKED QUESTIONS

 From the Way2Go Website & Mobile App

-Step 1.)
-First, register your account at www.goprogram.com.
+Step 1: First, register your account at the GoProgram website.

 Please note, both steps will need to be completed for the card to be activated and ready for use.
 Also, the User ID is created upon registration.
 Some cardholders have incorrectly entered their Participant ID Number as their “User ID.”
 Please see the Steps Guide that provides information on the initial process and screenshots to assist with registering and creating a PIN for your new Electronic Payment Card.